 Know when to say goodbye to a bra.
 If it’s starting to rub, bin it.
 If your shoulders are starting to hurt, bin it.
 If you’re using the tightest fastening and experiencing bounce, bin it.
 When buying a sports bra (or any bra), ideally you want to be using the loosest fastenings.
 This means that as the bra starts to give, you can tighten it up.
 When you can’t go tighter and the support is gone, bin it.

-I swear by Shock Absorber bras and was excited to attend the launch of the new spring/summer prints last night.
-If you’ve realised after reading this that you’re in need of a new bra, then the new range will be available soon at shockabsorber.co.uk.
+I swear by Shock Absorber bras and if you’ve realised after reading this that you’re in need of a new bra, then check out shockabsorber.co.uk.